As of Summer 2019, the Epson Expression Premium XP-60 is no longer available from the manufacturer.

 Graphics and Photos

-The Expression earned a relatively good score of 5 out of 10 in our graphics and photos testing.
-This put it above average in a metric where scores ranged from 2 to 7.
+The Expression earned a relatively good score of 5 out of 10, putting it above average in our graphics and photos testing.

 The Expression was one of the better performers when it came to printing out photos, which were high resolution and had no visible print lines (small breaks in the image that can appear when printing large photos).
-However, the colors were just a tad faded when compared to the HP Envy 4520, which printed the best photos in our testing.
+However, the colors were just a tad faded when compared to other models.

 The Expression also printed crisp bar charts and line graphs, though the color could sometimes look a bit washed out in these as well.

-The Expression scored a 4 out of 10 in our printing speed testing, a metric where scores ranged from 3 to 9.
+The Expression was on the slower side earning a 4 out of 10 in our printing speed testing where scores ranged from 3 to 9.

 The Expression is actually fairly slow when printing text.
-In our testing produced 8 pages per minute when printing single sided and 4 pages per minute when printing duplex.
+In our testing produced 8 pages per minute when printing single-sided and 4 pages per minute when printing duplex.
 This is a snail's paced when compared to the HP M402n, which printed 25 and 21 pages per minute, respectively.
-The Expression salvaged its score in this metric due to its fast photo printing abilities.
+The Expression salvaged its score in this metric with its fast photo printing abilities.
 It spit out a full page image in just 23 seconds, which was a quarter of the time of the slowest model and just 10 seconds off the fastest.

 The Epson Expression Premium XP-60 offer the versatility of inkjet technology in an inexpensive package.
-Its ink cost make it a poor choice for those that print in high volumes, but it a a great value for occasional printers whose needs include both photo heavy documents and text.
+Its ink cost makes it a poor choice for those that print in high volumes, but it a great value for occasional printers whose needs include both photo heavy documents and text.